 Q7.
 Which languages are going extinct?

 Q9.
-Can one get smarter by learning a new language?
+Can one get more intelligent by learning a new language?

 You can get smarter by learning a new language.
 Scientists say that becoming multilingual can increase brain power.
-There is also scientific research that suggests the ageing process of the mind can be slowed down by speaking more than one language.
+Scientific research also suggests the mind’s aging process can be slowed down by speaking more than one language.

 All forms of communication – verbal or non-verbal, are integral aspects of our daily lives.
 Language plays a crucial role in communication.
 We don’t know where or when it all began, but we can see the role language plays in our society.
-Bonds are formed and lifetime partnerships are created with the use of languages.
+Bonds are formed, and lifetime partnerships are created using languages.